Islam in Uttar Pradesh: Language

-Urdu has much in common with the Hindustani language and is mutually intelligible with Standard Hindi.
-The grammatical description in this article concerns standard Urdu.
+Urdu has much in common with the Hindustani language and is mutually intelligible with Hindi.
+The grammatical description in this article concerns Standard Urdu.
 During the Mughal Empire, the development of Urdu was further strengthened and started to emerge as a new language.
 The official language of the Ghurids, Delhi Sultanate, the Mughal Empire, and their successor states, as well as the cultured language of poetry and literature, was Persian, while the language of religion was Arabic.
-Gradually, the need to communicate with local inhabitants led to a composition of Sanskrit-derived languages, written in the Perso-Arabic script with literary conventions and specialized vocabulary being retained from Persian, Arabic, and Turkic; the new standard was eventually called Urdu.
+Gradually, the need to communicate with local inhabitants led to a composition of Sanskrit- and Prakrit-derived languages, written in the Perso-Arabic script with literary conventions and specialized vocabulary being retained from Persian, Arabic, and Turkic; the new standard was eventually called Urdu.

-According to the Tashih Gharaib-ul-Lughat by Khan-i Arzu, the "zaban-e Urdu-e Shahi [the Imperial Urdu] had attained special importance in the time of Alamgir"(1658-1707).
+According to the Tashih Gharaib-ul-Lughat by Khan-i Arzu, the "Zaban-e Urdu-e Shahi [the Imperial Urdu] had attained special importance in the time of Alamgir"(1658–1707).
 During this time period, Urdu was referred to as "Moors" by European writers, such as the English priest John Ovington in 1689 after his visit to India:

 The language of the Moors is different from that of the ancient original inhabitants of India, but is oblig'd to these Gentiles for its characters.
 For though the Moors dialect is peculiar to themselves, yet it is destitute of Letters to express it; and therefore in all their Writings in their Mother Tongue, they borrow their letters from the Heathens, or from the Persians, or other Nations.

 Urdu is often contrasted with Hindi, another standardised form of Hindustani.
-The main differences between the two are that Standard Urdu is conventionally written in the Nastaliq calligraphy style of the Perso-Arabic script and draws vocabulary from Persian, Arabic, Turkish and local languages while Standard Hindi is conventionally written in Devanāgarī and draws vocabulary from Sanskrit more heavily.
-Most linguists consider Urdu and Hindi to be two standardized forms of the same language; others classify them separately, while some consider any differences to be sociolinguistic.
-Mutual intelligibility decreases in literary and specialized contexts.
+The main differences between the two are that Standard Urdu is conventionally written in the Nastaliq calligraphy style of the Perso-Arabic script and draws vocabulary from Persian, Arabic, Turkic and local languages while Standard Hindi is conventionally written in Dēvanāgarī and draws vocabulary from Sanskrit and Prakrit more heavily.
+Most linguists consider Urdu and Hindi to be two standardised forms of the same language; others classify them separately (thus a diglossia), while some consider any differences to be sociolinguistic.
+Mutual intelligibility decreases in literary and specialised contexts.
 Due to religious nationalism since the partition of British India and consequent continued communal tensions, native speakers of both Hindi and Urdu increasingly assert them to be completely distinct languages.

-Urdu's vocabulary remains heavily influenced by the Persian language.
+Urdu's vocabulary remains heavily influenced by Persian and Arabic.
 Since the 1800s, English started to replace Persian as the official language in India and it also contributed to influence the Urdu language.
 As of today, Urdu's vocabulary is strongly influenced by the English language.